andresantos110/potato/README.md

 To instantiate the processor, add the source files from the `src/` folder to your project.
 Use the `pp_potato` entity to instantiate a processor with a Wishbone interface.
 Some generics are provided to configure the processor core.

-An example System-on-Chip for the Arty development board can be found in the `example/` directory of the source repository.
+An example System-on-Chip can be found in the `example/` directory of the source repository.

 ## Compiler Toolchain